-“Winery, gourmet restaurant, and boutique rooms and villas at the heart of the Baixo Alentejo”
+Boutiqe winery, gourmet restaurant and impeccably stylish rooms and villas in a sprawling estate at the heart of the Baixo Alentejo”

-- Great food, top wines, fab rooms: what more could you want?
+- Great food, top wines, gorgeous rooms: what more could you want?

 - You can learn how the Malhadinha wines are created and, if you like, join in with the annual grape harvest

-- Access to the farm is tricky so be sure to remember your arrival instructions, and perhaps opt for a 4x4 if you're renting a car
+- Access to and around the farm is tricky so be sure to remember your arrival instructions, and perhaps opt for a 4x4 if you're renting a car

 Best time to go